 Dreams are, of course, often unrealistic, but here are several ways you as an artist can benefit by embracing their absurdity.

-Analyze your dreams to find common themes, words, or colors that you can explore more often in your creative time.
+Analyze your dreams to find common themes, words, or colors that you and your creative professional can explore more often.

 - Try depicting any surreal concepts that have existed in your dreams.